-The Project Coordinators (2 100% FTEs) report to the PD and provides program assistance to all FSCS staff.
-The project coordinator will develop and monitor project timelines, due dates and milestones for national events, including drafting contracts, initiating purchase requests, and creating registration sites; provide regular progress reports to teams to ensure work is compliant and progressing as expected; perform general clerical/administrative support; manage communications/correspondence with internal and external partners; coordinate meeting logistics for training programs and special events; oversee and maintain weekly schedules of staff on Outlook and coordinates with partners to determine engagement dates and times; meeting preparation and onsite meeting support activities; manage project budgets, ensuring all expenditures are allowable and within scope of work; and contributes to budget projections;

-prepare and track necessary contracts and agreements.
+The Project Coordinator (40% FTE) reports to the project director and provides program assistance to all FSCS staff.
+The project coordinator will develop and monitor project timelines, due dates and milestones for national events, including drafting contracts, initiating purchase requests, and creating registration sites; provide regular progress reports to teams to ensure work is compliant and progressing as expected; perform general clerical/administrative support; manage communications/correspondence with internal and external partners; coordinate meeting logistics for training programs and special events; oversee and maintain weekly schedules of staff on Outlook and coordinates with partners to determine engagement dates and times; meeting preparation and onsite meeting support activities; manage project budgets, ensuring all expenditures are allowable and within scope of work; and contributes to budget projections; prepare and track necessary contracts and agreements.
 Qualifications include an associate's degree or five to seven years of related experience.
 Experience required, administrative experience within a professional office setting; experience working with data collection, meeting planning/coordination, event planning, budgetary monitoring, and scheduling of events and teams; minimum two years' experience in complex project management from initiation to completion.
 All position descriptions have been approved by the Consortium and are included in Appendix E.

 PRI will build capacity of the management structure and the project director to make data-informed decisions to support continuous improvement and ensure results for our children.
-PRI's Organizational Results and Data Office (ORD), led by Sherry Horner, Associate Vice President of Continuous Improvement, will provide training to ensure all program leaders, staff, stakeholders, and management team members have the capacity to collect, analyze, and use data for decision-making, learning, continuous improvement and accountability (See Horner's resume, Appendix E.) A core data team, including the principal investigator, project director, project analyst and the external evaluator will meet monthly to continually oversee the implementation of the data management plan, including data collection management, the case management system, and the longitudinal data system.
+PRI's Organizational Results and Data Office (ORD), led by Sherry Horner, Associate Vice President of Continuous Improvement, will provide training to ensure all program leaders, staff, stakeholders, and management team members have the capacity to collect, analyze, and use data for decision-making, learning, continuous improvement and accountability (See Horner's resume, Appendix E).
+A core data team, including the principal investigator, project director, project analyst and the external evaluator will meet monthly to continually oversee the implementation of the data management plan, including data collection management, the case management system, and the data system.
 This data team will confirm FSCS's compliance with privacy and security controls and provide support and recommendations for system improvement.
 The team will guide the continuous refinement of the FSCS plan, ensuring the plan is implemented with fidelity and compliance with all privacy requirements and security controls and supports continuous program improvement.
 The principal investigator will share all findings and analyses with Consortium members each quarter or more frequently as warranted.

-PRI has an existing longitudinal data system that integrates student-level data from multiple sources to measure progress.
+PRI has an existing data system that integrates student-level data to measure progress.
 Essential security controls are included, and those systems comply with all requirements related to informed consent processes and all applicable privacy laws.
 Written informed consent will be obtained from every parent (or other caregiver with custodial control or supervision) of a student on whom additional, child-specific information is collected.
 All staff sign a confidentiality statement and receive on-going training on data security procedures.

-Our custom-designed longitudinal data system allows us to measure progress across all services.
-Our data system follows students over time, tracking individual student demographic data, types of services received and length of and intervention provided.
-All services map to a population level result.
-The system allows staff and partners to explore the relationship between various variables and educational gains along with other outcomes.
+Our custom-designed data system allows us to measure progress across all services.

 The data system gives us not only the ability to collect and monitor the data, but it also provides the necessary elements to analyze the data, allowing for real time program improvements.

 Producing summary reports, the data system provides the necessary tools to assist staff and partners in monitoring program results.
 Project staff meet monthly to discuss summary data reports and share the summary results with the Consortium, the Partnership Council, and the School Advisory Board to gather feedback from multiple perspectives for program improvements.